mohammad-agus/shipment-vehicle-routing-program/README.md

 #### Input data
-Below is an example of table structure that will be an input to the program in CSV format.
+Below is a table of data structures that will be input to the program in CSV format.

 | id               | lat                | long               | delivery_amount | service |
 | ---------------- | ------------------ | ------------------ | --------------- | ------- |